tlswg/super-jumbo-record-limit/draft-ietf-tls-super-jumbo-record-limit.md

 Changes from -01 to -02:

 * Variable length field as defined in MLS

-Changes from -01 to -02:

-* Variable length field inspired by QUIC
 * Clarification that the extension value is equal to RFC8449

 Changes from -00 to -01: